Q: Where can I find a carriage tour?

 Photo Copyright of Clea G. Hall

-will be located at the carriage stand at the corner of Telles and Meyer Streets.
-This is situated between the Tucson
+please call us for business hours; the wagonette will be located at the carriage stand at the corner of 5th ave and Congress Street.
+This is situated between the hotel congress and Maynard's market.

-Tours will be servicing the el presidio district, Armory park, Barrio Historico and Downtown after street car
+Tours & Jingle bell rides service the el presidio district, Armory park, Barrio Historico, 4th avenue and Downtown.

-Q: How can I purchase a tour ticket or reserve the wagonette?
+Q: How can I purchase a tour ticket or reserve the wagonette or wedding carriage?

 Tour tickets are available for purchase here online and on site at the carriage stand.